 My journey into wellness started during my undergraduate experience as a criminal justice major at North Carolina Agricultural and Technical State University in Greensboro, North Carolina.
 The completion of my field experience at a local juvenile detention center expanded my understanding of empathy and launched my path into the world of mental health.

 Over the years, I continued to reflect on the needs of my patients, their families, and the community as a whole.
 At that moment, I wanted to create a platform dedicated to bringing mental health awareness to everyday spaces.
-Since the launch of Hand Made Dreams, I was able to serve as a mental health expert for WRAL-TV (an NBC affiliated television station), and contributed to various local and national publication platforms, including the national and digital media publication Youth Today.
+Since the launch of Hand Made Dreams, I was able to serve as a mental health expert for WRAL-TV (an NBC affiliated television station), and contributed to various local and national publication platforms, including the American Alliance of Museums and Youth Today.
 The Hand Made Dreams® platform continues to expand with the launch of the Art Wellness Exchange® and we look forward to continued growth and collaboration.